 After graduating with an M.S. or Ph.D., our graduates get jobs — usually, before they even graduate — or go on to teach at other prestigious colleges and universities.

 Graduate Student Life in

-Thank you for considering application to the Computer Science Graduate Program at UNL.
+Thank you for considering application to the Computer Science Graduate Program.
 We are a competitive program, looking for motivated applicants eager to pursue research opportunities with our faculty.

 While applicants don't require a bachelor's degree in computer science, they are required to have key mathematics and computer science knowledge.

 Over 60% of our Graduate students are awarded a teaching assistantship, a research assistantship, or a fellowship.
 Supported students receive an annual stipend of between $18,200.00 and $19,800.00 annually, a full tuition waiver for up to 12 credit hours, and have almost 80% of their student health insurance premium covered.